COUNSELLOR BASED IN ST LEONARDS, HASTINGS AND KINGS CROSS, LONDON PROVIDING HOLISTIC COUNSELLING FOR TRAUMA, ANXIETY, IDENTITY

 The manifestation of oppressive experience is often either anxiety and/or depression.

-I have been a practising counsellor in St Leonards on Sea and in Kings Cross, Central London for the past six years.
+I have been a practising counsellor in St Leonards on Sea and in Kings Cross, Central London for the past seven years.
 I am committed to providing counselling in a safe, confidential, non-judgemental and anti-oppressive environment.
 I work from the belief that making change is possible and that it is sometimes simply about gaining a deeper awareness of self and others and being open to considering different perspectives on the possibly rigid views we have learned to internalise from significant others.